 But what if the injury is the result of intentional acts taken by someone unaffiliated with the hotel?
 This could be the case when a hotel guest is injured during a robbery of his or her hotel room after the perpetrator snuck in through a door with a faulty lock.
 Here the hotel would likely be found negligent for failing to provide adequate or reasonable security on the premises.
 This is because hotels are responsible for ensuring that the hotel has reasonable security measures in place to decrease the chances of this type of incident.

-What to do in the Event of an Injury at a Hotel
+What to do in the Event of an Injury Caused by a Hotel Accident

 If you have sustained an injury at a hotel, there are steps you should take to ensure the events and conditions that caused your accident are well documented.
 First, make sure that the hotel creates an official incident report regarding your injury.
 Meet with the manager on duty, and create a detailed record of everything that happened, including the time of the incident, who if anyone witnessed the accident, and whether you saw any obvious hazards that you believe contributed to your injury.
 Additionally, be sure to see a physician to treat your injuries, and to create a medical record of what injuries you suffered.

-Contact a Premise Liability Lawyer at the Law Office of Cohen & Jaffe, LLP
+Speak with a Hotel Accident Lawyer at the Law Office of Cohen & Jaffe, LLP

 If you have been injured in a hotel accident, you may be able to file a claim.
 Contact an experienced Long Island premise liability attorney as soon as possible to have your claim reviewed.
 Be aware that there is a statue of limitations for filing a claim, so it is recommended you act quickly.
 Contact the Law Office of Cohen & Jaffe, LLP today for a free consultation at 516-358-6900.